What better to do when you’re home sick lying on the couch all day? I watched six horror flicks in one day, and lucky me—most of them were good!

 The beginning of The Chosen is quite deceiving.
 It seems like it’s going to be yet another really bad possession movie in which the young possessed girl has very little special effects or makeup to back up her attempts to look scary.

 However, this movie has a delicious twist that turns it into a black horror comedy that very subtly delivers its humor.
 See, her young uncle learns that to save her soul he has to sacrifice six relatives to the demon that has a hold of her.
 So he and the girl’s mother begin contemplating who in the family is worth bumping off…and how to go about killing them before “feeding” them to the demon.
-Conveniently, obnoxious relatives come by almost daily, so there are plenty of options, including a gay cousin with attitude—and a drug problem.
+Conveniently, obnoxious relatives come by almost daily, so there are plenty of options, including a gay cousin with attitude and a drug problem.
 Plus, the movie delivers a few good twists in the final act.

 The Chosen is almost entirely carried by the main kid, played by Kian Lawley, who’s great in the role.
 I knew nothing about him before I saw the film, but it turns out he’s one of those “YouTube celebrities.”
-It also turns out he was apparently a homophobic dick online at some point…which would explain why the second he first opened his mouth in the movie, I thought, “This kid seem really gay.”
+It also turns out he was apparently a homophobic dick online at some point…which would explain why the second he first opened his mouth in the movie, I thought, “This kid seems really gay.”

 HOLY GHOST PEOPLE (2013)

 If you’ve seen Ti West’s The Sacrament (my blog here), you’ve seen Holy Ghost People, which was made the same year.
 The only difference is this rural community of religious nuts is a bunch of snake-handlers.
-Even so, in the end, the snakes are relatively well, irrelevant.
+Even so, in the end, the snakes are relatively irrelevant.

-This time, a chick heads to a religious community looking for her sister, dragging along an ex-military man she saved from a bar fight.
+A chick heads to a religious community looking for her sister, dragging along an ex-military man she saved from a bar fight.
 Nothing particularly “scary” happens here, especially since religious nut groups are so common on the news these days that their insane ways aren’t even a curiosity to me.
 The most entertaining thing they do here concerns a shirtless muscular guy bent over, getting whipped by a hillbilly, after which they hug.
 Sexy.